Based in Victoria, BC, Canada, since 2010 our activities include:

 Why is Self-Publishing Important?

-Self-publishing can be a profound vehicle for individuals to discover purpose and unleash their creative voices.
-It is a way to capture and share life’s narratives and insights, to enrich both the present and the future.
+Authentic self-publishing can be a profound vehicle to discover purpose and express creativity.
+It is a way to capture and share life’s narratives and insights, not only for the present, but also for the future.
+In an age of artificial writing via AI, this has never been more important.

 About our Book projects